What is an Act of God?

-The ‘Act of God’ Defense
+The ‘Act of God’ as a Legal Term

 If you’ve ever watched a news story that involves one person driving through a restaurant window or causing a highway crash when conditions are good (no bad weather and no driver impairment), you’ve probably witnessed situations that could be defined as ‘Acts of God.’

 Typically, these cases involve someone - we will use automobile accidents as a reference point here - that is driving, and winds up causing a major accident through no apparent fault of their own.

 - Fall asleep at the wheel

 - Be struck with an unknown medical condition

 - Or had something else happen that was completely unseen